Motorbike History Check

 Use code bikerinsure at the checkout for a 20% discount, or to automatically apply the voucher, click the above link.

-Motorcycle history checking tools such as the one available from carVertical are undoubtedly an important part of due diligence when buying a used bike, and can help to reveal a motorbike’s hidden history, you should also always use your own judgement, experience and discernment.
+Motorcycle history checking tools such as the one available from carVertical are undoubtedly an important part of the due diligence when buying a used bike, and can help to reveal a motorbike’s hidden history.
+However, you should always also use your own judgement, experience and discernment.
 If unsure, walk away or enlist the help of an expert.

-Personal experience from Mark H, Biker Insure founder:
+Personal experience from Biker Insure founder, Mark Hopwood:

-Concerned, I visited my trusted local motorcycle mechanic who confirmed that the bike wasn’t steering true, and also spotted a very slightly bent rear brake lever.
+A visit to my mechanic confirmed the bike wasn't steering straight, and he also noticed a very slightly bent foot brake lever.

-I didn’t ask to see the Yamaha’s history check, so took it on good faith that the dealer would have mentioned any anomalies had there been any on the report.
+I didn’t ask to see the Yamaha’s history check, so took it on good faith that the dealer would have mentioned any anomalies had there been any on the report (presuming they did one).

-Despite the lack of visible damage and quality of repairs (apart from the brake lever which I hadn’t spotted), there was still evidently a hidden issue affecting the bike – and apparently unknown to the dealer.
+Despite the lack of any visible damage (aside from the brake lever I’d missed), there was clearly a hidden issue that even the dealer seemed unaware of.

-Fortunately (despite some protestation), the dealer agreed for me to return the R1 and pick up my old ZX7.
+Fortunately (despite some resistance), the dealer allowed me to return the R1 and take back my old ZX7.

-Had the bike been bought privately, I would most likely have had no recourse.
+Had I bought privately, I likely would have had no recourse.

-Even after you’ve checked the bike’s history, do your own thorough checks and trust your instincts for anything that doesn’t sound, look or feel quite right.
+Even after checking the history, carry out your own careful inspection.
+Trust your instincts and walk away if something doesn’t look, sound or feel quite right.

 How can I be sure the data is accurate and reliable?